 In 2017, Libya signed the UN treaty on the Prohibition of Nuclear Weapons.

-In May 2018, Libya's rival leaders agreed to hold parliamentary and presidential elections following a meeting in Paris.
+In May 2018, Libya's rival leaders reached an agreement in Paris to hold parliamentary and presidential elections.

-In April 2019, Khalifa Haftar launched Operation Flood of Dignity, an offensive by the Libyan National Army aimed to seize Western territories from the Government of National Accord (GNA).
+In April 2019, Khalifa Haftar initiated Operation Flood of Dignity, with the Libyan National Army launching an offensive to seize Western territories from the Government of National Accord (GNA).

-In June 2019, forces allied to Libya's UN-recognized Government of National Accord successfully captured Gharyan, a strategic town where military commander Khalifa Haftar and his fighters were based.
+In June 2019, forces aligned with Libya's UN-recognized Government of National Accord successfully captured Gharyan, a strategically important town previously held by military commander Khalifa Haftar and his fighters.

-In March 2020, the UN-backed government of Fayez Al-Sarraj commenced Operation Peace Storm in response to the state of assaults carried by Field Marshal Haftar's LNA.
+In March 2020, the UN-backed government of Fayez Al-Sarraj initiated Operation Peace Storm in response to assaults carried out by Field Marshal Haftar's LNA.

-On 23 October 2020, a permanent ceasefire was signed to end the war.
+On 23 October 2020, a permanent ceasefire agreement was signed to officially end the war in Libya.

-In 2020, the two main warring sides in Libya signed a permanent ceasefire.
+In 2020, the two main warring sides in Libya signed a permanent ceasefire, and a unity government took authority.

-The government hopes to increase food production to 800,000 tonnes of cereals by 2020.
+The Libyan government hoped to increase food production to 800,000 tonnes of cereals by 2020.

-On 5 February 2021, the formation of an interim unity government was announced after elections by the Libyan Political Dialogue Forum (LPDF).
+On 5 February 2021, the formation of an interim unity government was announced, after its members were elected by the Libyan Political Dialogue Forum (LPDF).

-In November 2021, Abdul Hamid Dbeibeh announced his candidature for president despite an initial agreement not to stand in the national elections.
+In November 2021, Abdul Hamid Dbeibeh announced his candidature for president despite the ban.

-In December 2021, Libya's first presidential election was scheduled but was delayed to June 2022.
+In December 2021, Libya's first presidential election, initially scheduled for that month, was delayed to June 2022.

-On 22 December 2021, Libya's Election Commission called for the postponement of the election until 24 January 2022.
+On 22 December 2021, Libya's Election Commission called for the postponement of the election until 24 January 2022, and the international community agreed to continue its support and recognition of the interim government headed by Mr Dbeibeh.

 For the 2021 Press Freedom Index, Libya's score dropped to 165th out of 180 countries.

-On 22 December 2021, Libya's Election Commission called for the postponement of the election until 24 January 2022.
+On 22 December 2021, Libya's Election Commission called for the postponement of the election until 24 January 2022, and the international community agreed to continue its support and recognition of the interim government headed by Mr Dbeibeh.

 In February 2022, Fathi Bashagha was appointed prime minister by the parliament to lead a transitional administration.

-In March 2022, the House of Representatives ceased recognizing the Government of National Unity and proclaimed an alternative government, the Government of National Stability (GNS), leading to dual power in Libya.
+In March 2022, the House of Representatives in Libya ceased recognizing the Government of National Unity and proclaimed the Government of National Stability (GNS), leading to dual power in Libya.

-In April 2022, tribal leaders shut down the El Sharara oil field in protest against the Dbeibah government.
+On 18 April 2022, tribal leaders shut down the El Sharara oil field to protest the Dbeibah government.

-In June 2022, the previously delayed first presidential election was postponed further.
+In June 2022, the presidential election, which had already been delayed from December 2021, was postponed further.

 In 2022, 18 provinces were declared by the Libyan Government of National Unity.

-In 2022, Libya was ranked fourth on Open Doors' World Watch List, which ranks the 50 countries where Christians face the most extreme persecution.
+In 2022, Libya was ranked fourth on Open Doors' World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.

-On September 10, 2023, catastrophic floods due to dam failures devastated the port city of Derna, resulting in thousands of deaths and marking the worst natural disaster in Libya's modern history.
+On September 10, 2023, catastrophic floods, caused by dam failures due to Storm Daniel, devastated the port city of Derna, resulting in thousands of fatalities and marking the worst natural disaster in Libya's modern history.

-As of 2023 the IOM estimates that approximately 10% of Libya's population (upwards of 700,000 people) constituted foreign labour.
+As of 2023, the IOM estimates that approximately 10% of Libya's population, which is upwards of 700,000 people, constituted foreign labour.

 In 2023, the Libyan health ministry announced the launch of the National Strategy for Primary Healthcare 2023–2028 to improve services provided by group clinics and health centres.

-In March 2024, Libya was actively promoting business development and investment to secure economic stability.
+In March 2024, Libya actively promoted business development and investment to diversify its economic foundation.

-In November 2024, the Government of National Unity planned to instate a morality police force.
-This force was intended to crack down on "weird haircuts", enforce "modest" clothing standards, and mandate male guardians for women.
+In November 2024, the Government of National Unity would instate a morality police to crack-down on "weird haircuts", enforce “modest” clothing, and require male guardians for women.

-In 2024, Libya's Global Hunger Index (GHI) score is 19.2, which indicates a moderate level of hunger.
-Libya ranks 83rd out of 127 countries.
+Libya's 2024 Global Hunger Index (GHI) score is 19.2, which indicates a moderate level of hunger.

 In 2023, the Libyan health ministry announced the launch of the National Strategy for Primary Healthcare 2023–2028 to improve services provided by group clinics and health centres.